MicrosoftDocs/visualstudio-docs/docs/profiling/perf-insights-elementat.md

 ## Cause

-Using the `Enumerable.ElementAt` extension method will attempt to leverage the underlying containers fast lookup mechanism if available, such as <xref:System.Collections.Generic.List%601.system-collections-ilist-item>, which has O(1) access.
+When using the `Enumerable.ElementAt` extension method, the method attempts to leverage the underlying container's fast lookup mechanism if available, such as <xref:System.Collections.Generic.List%601.system-collections-ilist-item>, which has O(1) access.
 If unavailable, the method evaluates the enumerable starting at the beginning of the collection and enumerates to the desired element resulting in O(n) access.

 ## Performance insight description

 The `Enumerable.ElementAt` extension method is designed to try and use the fastest access available to access the specified element.
 For underlying collections such as <xref:System.Collections.Generic.List%601>, it can use `List.Item[]` direct access, which has O(1) access time.
-If the underlying collection doesn't support direct access such as <xref:System.Collections.Generic.LinkedList%601> or <xref:System.Collections.Generic.IEnumerable%601>[IEnumerable] from a [yield statement](/dotnet/csharp/language-reference/statements/yield), it must start at the beginning of the collection and iterate through to the desired index resulting in O(n) lookup time.
+If the underlying collection doesn't support direct access such as <xref:System.Collections.Generic.LinkedList%601> or <xref:System.Collections.Generic.IEnumerable%601> from a [yield statement](/dotnet/csharp/language-reference/statements/yield), it must start at the beginning of the collection and iterate through to the desired index, resulting in O(n) lookup time.
 If this warning fires, utilizing a better collection can result in better performance.

 ## How to investigate a warning